The Attention and Intention Framework

 For learning: Before any learning session, state your intention explicitly.
 Not "I'm going to learn about AI" but "I'm going to understand how prompt structure affects output quality so I can improve my client proposals."
 The specificity changes what your brain does with the information.

 For decision-making: Most decision fatigue comes from scattered attention across too many options.
-Apply intention first - what outcome am I optimizing for? - and the decision space narrows immediately.
+Apply intention first.
+What outcome am I optimizing for?
+The decision space narrows immediately.

 The Full Framework